How to Use a Soda Can Stove

-- Make sure all of your food, pots, pans, utensils, and other accessories that you'll be using are in easy reach.
+- Make sure all of your food, pots, pans, utensils and other accessories that you'll be using are in easy reach.

 To start, pour the denatured alcohol into the main opening of your stove, filling the stove about halfway for a 10 (or so) minute burn time.
 As you gain experience with your stove, you'll probably adjust the level of the fuel to suit your purposes and situation, but to start with, fill the stove about halfway.

 Then light the fuel.
-Be careful—in daylight, the flame is nearly invisible and you'll have to listen for a small 'puff' as the vaporized gas ignites, and as soon as you hear it, get your hand away quickly.
+Be careful—in daylight, the flame is nearly invisible and you'll have to listen for a small 'puff' as the vaporized gas ignites.
+As soon as you hear it, get your hand away quickly.
 On cold mornings, you'll need to get the flame of your lighter practically on the surface of the fuel to get ignition.
 If lighting the stove is difficult because the fuel is so far down in the stove, it sometimes helps to hold the stove in your less dominant hand (left, for most people) at a slight tilt to get the fuel higher up the side of the stove and light the fuel at the high edge.
 If you've spilled any fuel at all along its exterior, though, don't do this!
 You don't want to catch your left hand on fire!

 Once the stove is lit, repeat after me: Never leave a burning stove unattended.
 Everything you need to cook your meal should be within easy reach, and you should absolutely never, under any circumstances, leave your lit stove unattended.
 Never add additional fuel to an already-burning stove.

-At this point, you can put your pot support around the stove and start cooking.
 It will take your stove about a minute to completely warm up, but you can start cooking immediately.
 Don't worry about the jets around the lip of your stove catching fire—that will happen automatically as your stove warms up.

 The first couple of times you light a new stove, you might find the adhesive on your high-temperature tape catches fire along the exposed edges, especially at the top of the stove where it comes into direct contact with the flame.
 This is normal and nothing to worry about, but after the fuel burns off, you'll want to use your fingernail to rub the tape securely to the stove where it might have loosened.